Daily Encouragement Net

 Home

-Email Etiquette – A Call to Consideration and Responsibility
+A Call to Consideration and Responsibility

-One of the helpful features of email is the forwarding and group send feature.
-However in combination these can be easily abused.
-An individual forward with a personal note can be real time-saver.
-I use the group feature to send out the devotional to those who have subscribed.
 It seems that many well meaning people find it fascinating to develop a list with every address they can find and pass on humorous and inspirational stories, urban legends, ministry promotions, etc. And whether you have 15 on your list or 500 it’s free!
 I really believe some must pride themselves on how many addresses they have listed to send their stuff to.

-I’m not addressing here the obnoxious commercial spammers (who will never read this and don’t care), but individuals who really probably mean well.
-(The commercial spammers logic must be "If I send out 100,000 appeals and 95% find it disgusting that still leaves 5,000 potential customers).
 One of the most cunning methods used by commercial spammers to appear considerate is to place a paragraph to the effect "If you’re not interested in this information hit delete".
 Wow, how thoughtful!
 Of course I know I can delete it.
 Commercial spammers also try to appear responsible by giving removal instructions, but with lots of hoops such as visiting a web page, calling a number (often a toll call!), etc. It’s very easy and principled to place removal instructions through a mere email reply.
 By the way, I have read that by responding to these removal instructions from unprincipled spammers you may be doing no more than verifying the legitimacy of your address so they can send you more.
 How’s that for integrity!

 A simple standard before placing anyone on a group list (commercial, non-commercial, social) should be that they subscribe or "opt-in".
 And offer it "opt-in" not "opt-out".
 In other words do not place at the bottom of the first message you write, "Just let me know if you don't want to receive these mailings" (although this is better than most which have nothing).
-Instead place a note such as "If you would like me to send you funny stories, inspirational writings, etc. and whatever else I come across, let me know and I will add you to my list."
-Of course you will get far fewer responses and perhaps even miss a sloppy reader who would have appreciated your material.
+But if i's somebody I know I really don't care to tell them I don't want their emails!

-Exceptions to "opt-in" rule -
+Exceptions to "opt-in" rule - (In My Opinion)

 Do not lift recipient addresses off the headers of mail you receive to develop your list!
 My word, you probably don't even know any of these people.
 At best send them an introductory letter and give them the opportunity to receive your stuff if they desire.
 And make it "opt-in".